CutieMath/d3-knowledge-base/README.md

 basic-interactivity

 - In this module we use the chain function on(event, callback) look on developer.mozilla.org for all the events. remember to remove the on prefix in the first parameter of the on function. https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Events
-- Another important point is that in the callback you can use the 'this' keyboard to refer to the current element with the iteration. for example bar.append('rect').on('mouseover', () => d3.select(this).attr('color', 'blue'))
+- Another important point is that in the callback you can use the 'this' keyword to refer to the current element with the iteration. for example bar.append('rect').on('mouseover', () => d3.select(this).attr('color', 'blue'))

 selection-call